bjedrocha/bjedrocha.github.io/_posts/2015-03-18-role-based-routing-in-rails.md

 {% endhighlight %}

-The class is very simple, it contains the `matches?` method which looks up the current user and checks to see whether that user is a manager.
+The class is very simple, it contains the `matches?` method which looks up the current user (from a session cookie) and checks to see whether that user is a manager.
 If the user _IS_ a manager, the constraint matches and the route is mapped.
+If the user _IS NOT_ a manager, the constraint doesn't match and the route is instead mapped to an alternate controller

 {% highlight ruby %}